 Perhaps most importantly, you will find friendship with others who see the goal of self-knowledge or self-definition as the highest goal of an individual's life and each individual's true calling and purpose.

-poems, opinions and humor on seeking and finding answers to your deepest life-questions.
+with essays, poems, opinions and humor on seeking and finding answers to your deepest life-questions.

 Ebbs & Flows: